Note! Deadline for this call is extended to April 7.

 Please state the countries of relevance to the project.

 No participating researcher from a low income country

-If you do not include a participating researcher from a low or lower middle income country in the project, you must justify why you have made this choice.
+If you are not including a participating researcher from a low or lower middle income country in the project, you must justify this decision.

 Policy markers OpenAid

 State to what extent your project focuses on each policy marker area.
 You can find a link to a description of the policy markers under the heading ”Follow-up of our funding of development research” at the beginning of the call text.

 Describe the ethical issues raised by your project or corresponding.
 You must also describe how you plan to address ethical dilemmas that may arise.
 Please justify why the research should be carried out against the background of the ethical issues you have identified.
 How do your research questions and expected results measure up in relation to the ethical issues?
 Please also state whether the research involves any handling of personal data, or experiments on animals or human subjects.
 If no ethical issues are raised, please justify this.

 The justification may cover a maximum of 4 000 characters including blank spaces.
 This is approximately one A4 page in Arial, font size 11, single line spacing.